Last updated July 18, 2022.

 Sister (father?) winery to Redstone this winery has a wide selection of wines and spirits which you can taste on their enclosed, beautiful outdoor garden patio.
 They also sell some tasty jams and fresh potato chips to go with your wine tastings.

 Favourite wines: Guy Lafleur Cuvee Chardonnay and Spark Riesling – Limestone Ridge

 Located on the outskirts of the area, this is a unique and private space in a newly renovated cabin with a tasting room extension.
-The outdoor terrace has curtained seating areas that feel like cabanas, a view on a field, and a couple ponds.
+The outdoor terrace has curtained seating areas that feel like cabanas, a view of a field, and a couple of ponds.
 For a snack you can get a charcuterie which comes in a pizza box, thoroughly enjoyed that.

 Favourite wines: Reserve du Domain Pinot Noir and Tradition Chardonnay

 Lovely, quiet spot with a terrace where you can taste a range of wines by the glass.
 This winery does offer special experience tastings which you need to book ahead of time.
 This winery is owned and operated by Harald Thiel and his family and primarily focuses on Pinot Noir, Chardonnay and Riesling – very common in this region.

 Favourite wines: Blanc de Blanc sparkling, need to return to try a few more.

 Second-generation family-owned, small boutique winery with a sloping yard overlooking the nearby vineyard.
 Their wine selection is quite rich and in 2019 OCW placed in 3 top spots in the National Wine Awards of Canada.
 The backyard has plenty of sitting with a view and occasionally they have daily tasting specials.
 This is also one of the few wineries that open till 6 pm (but do check their site to be sure).